russelry/Ordering-System/README.md

 - You have to manually start up a docker database using MongoDB (This will change in the future)
 - Run the command "npm run server" (This will change)
 - The you can use go to localhost:{PORT_VALUE} and use the openapi.yaml script to view some documentation for how the API work

+To start a docker server, run this command: docker run -d --name final-server            \
+  --network final-net                    \
+  -p "27017:27017"                        \
+  -e "MONGO_INITDB_ROOT_USERNAME=root"            \
+  -e "MONGO_INITDB_ROOT_PASSWORD=password"    \
+  mongo:latest

+Then run this command to launch into a mongo terminal: docker run --rm -it                \
+    --network final-net         \
+    mongo:latest                \
+    mongo --host final-server        \
+        --username root        \
+        --password password        \
+        --authenticationDatabase admin

+Once you are in MongoDB you need to create a database using this command "use ordering-database".
+You will have to configure the mongo.js file inside of the lib folder to match your mongo username, password, host, port, and database name.

 ## Postman Collection
+I have uploaded a postman collection and you can import the .json file into Postman and test some of my enpoints if you would like.
+Keep in mind that the server and the docker containter with the database has to be running as well.